Breast Implant Illness

 What is Breast Implant Illness?

 Breast Implant Illness is a constellation of symptoms potentially related to an abnormal immune response to breast implants.
 What is causing this illness is not known at this time, but is possibly an altered immune response to breast implants.
-What is causing the inflammation is unknown at this time (possible a foreign body reaction, an inflammatory reaction to a contaminated implant, or a reaction to silicone or any of the chemicals used to make an implant).
-Many women notice the following symptoms in conjunction with Breast Implant Illness:
+What is causing the reaction and inflammation is unknown at this time (possibly a foreign body reaction, an inflammatory reaction to a contaminated implant, or a reaction to silicone or any of the chemicals used to make an implant).
+Many women notice the following symptoms in conjunction with Breast Implant Illness, but there are many other symptoms since Breast Implant Illness seems to affect almost every organ system in the body: